Visual Guard Features

 Remote Windows Authentication

-Users can log in your application with their Windows credentials, although they connect from a remote location (hotel, airport, public wifi, mobile Internet...).
+Users can log in to your application with their Windows credentials, even when connecting from a remote location (hotel, airport, public Wi-Fi, mobile Internet).

-The same application can accept several types of authentication.
-For instance, Windows Accounts for internal users, login/password for external users, strong authentication for critical operations.
+The same application can accept several types of authentication simultaneously — for example, Windows accounts for internal users, login/password for external users, and strong authentication for critical operations.
 Read more

 Multiple Active Directories — Identity Federation

-Reuse Windows accounts located in several Active Directories, no matter they belong to the same network or not.
-Security is centralized, although users are spread over multiple sites or companies.
+Reuse Windows accounts located in several Active Directories, whether or not they belong to the same network.
+Security is centralized while users are distributed across multiple sites or organizations.
 Read more

 Windows SSO (Single Sign-On)

-Windows users can access your application without entering their credentials: Visual Guard automatically captures the current Windows account and applies the access rights granted to this account.
+Windows users can access your application without entering their credentials.
+Visual Guard automatically captures the current Windows session and applies the access rights granted to that account.

 Web SSO (Single Sign-On)

-Users can log in once and navigate across several websites without login again.
-No matter the websites are hosted in the same network or not.
-They just need to communicate with your VG server.
+Users can log in once and navigate across several websites without authenticating again, regardless of whether the sites share the same network.
 Read more

-Users can log in and access a desktop application although they are offline: Visual Guard works locally to authenticate users and enforce apply their permissions.
-Supports .NET WPF and Winforms applications.
+Users can log in and access a desktop application without a network connection.
+Visual Guard operates locally to authenticate users and enforce their permissions.
+Supports .NET WPF and WinForms applications.

 Custom Password Policy

-For login/password accounts, you can customize the rules to define, renew, unlock, and expire a password.
-For Windows accounts, the current Active Directory password policy will apply.
+For login/password accounts, customize the rules for defining, renewing, unlocking, and expiring a password.
+For Windows accounts, the current Active Directory password policy applies.

 User Access Rights

-Create fine grain permissions, to control access to specific application data and features (menu, buttons, fields...).
-Group Permissions into Permission Sets and Roles.
+Create precise permissions to control access to specific data and features inside your applications — menus, buttons, fields.
+Group permissions into permission sets and roles.

 Dynamic Actions